MicrosoftDocs/windows-dev-docs/windows-apps-src/graphics-concepts/texture3d-subresource-tiling.md

 ---
 title: Texture3D subresource tiling
-description: This table shows how Texture3D subresources are tiled. ms.assetid: 210D03E4-CF12-47E0-BA2F-C8D059B17D3E
+description: See a table that shows how Texture3D subresources are tiled, based on the bits per pixel of the Texture2D tiling. ms.assetid: 210D03E4-CF12-47E0-BA2F-C8D059B17D3E
 keywords:
 - Texture3D subresource tiling